rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 // ...
 ```

 So, the `shutdown` will interrupt the thread executing the `findGitHubUsers` method.
-The execution of the `findGitHubUsers` method, after having forked the two task retrieving the information for `UserId(1)` and `UserId(42)`, is now suspended on the `ShutdownOnFailure.join` method:
+The execution of the `findGitHubUsers` method, after having forked the two tasks retrieving the information for `UserId(1)` and `UserId(42)`, is now suspended on the `ShutdownOnFailure.join` method:

 ```java
 @Override